-Extension of the deadline may be allowed by special permission of the Director of Academic Affairs in cases of illness or other conditions beyond the learner's control.
+Extension of the deadline may be allowed by special permission of the appropriate academic administrator in cases of illness or other conditions beyond the learner's control.
 Requests for extensions of deadlines must be initiated by the learner and endorsed by the instructor involved in order to be considered.
 During the period in which a learner holds an incomplete, the grade point average will be calculated without counting the incomplete.

 An instructor may not give an incomplete unless the learner has requested it.
-If the signed incomplete form is not submitted to the registrar's office by the end of the grading period for that term, a grade of F will be recorded.
+If the signed incomplete form is not submitted to the Professional Studies Academic Affairs office by the end of the grading period for that term, a grade of "F" will be recorded.